Our response to the sustained Coronavirus (COVID-19) pandemic – updated July 2022

 - Some Patients & Service Users may be more vulnerable to Covid-19 due to various characteristics so there may be individual visiting requirements in place.
 The Service will be able to tell you if this applies to the person you are visiting.

 Regardless of the removal of restrictions please be assured that ECHO is treating this sustained pandemic with the utmost seriousness and comprehensive contingency plans are in place in the event of a coronavirus outbreak at a Service.

 We have already taken action and have developed the policies and protocols needed to make sure ECHO can continue to provide high-quality and person-centred care and support whilst supporting visiting.

 ECHO will be monitoring and reacting to the latest guidance issued by the UK Government and Devolved Administrations, the NHS, and public health bodies.

-This page will be updated to reflect the latest information and advice including any additional steps we are taking to protect Service Users and colleagues, as and when this is required.
+This page will be updated to reflect the latest information and advice including any additional steps we are taking to protect Patients/Service Users and colleagues, as and when this is required.